bonitasoft/bonita-doc/md/bdm-management-in-bonita-bpm-portal.md

 ::: warning
 Only one model can be deployed at a time in Bonita Portal, so make sure it contains the Business Object definitions used in all processes that will run within this tenant.
 The Business Objects must match the structure used by the deployed processes.
-Make sure that when modifying the Business Data Model, the process is modified accordingly.
+Make sure that when modifying the Business Data Model, the processes are modified accordingly.
 :::

 ::: info